MNF Play-by-Play Commentator, NHL Play-by-Play Commentator and Host, and SportsCenter Anchor

 Levy joined the company nearly three decades ago in August 1993 and emerged as one of ESPN’s leading play-by-play commentators for his work on college football, NFL, NHL, and the XFL.
 In studio, he is widely known for anchoring SportsCenter throughout his career.

 In 2019, Levy earned his first Monday Night Football assignment, calling the season-opening Denver Broncos vs. Oakland Raiders game with Brian Griese and Louis Riddick.
-Levy also called Broncos NFL preseason games locally in Denver with Griese in 2018 and 2019.
+Levy also calls Broncos NFL preseason games locally in Denver.

 Prior to MNF, Levy called weekly ESPN and ABC college football games from 2016-2019, working with Griese and Todd McShay.
 His first game in 2016 was the historic LSU-Wisconsin game at Lambeau Field.
 Other memorable games include a variety of major rivalries – Notre Dame-USC, “Bedlam” in Oklahoma, USC-UCLA; major upsets – Clemson’s 2016 home loss to Pittsburgh and Iowa’s shocking 2017 defeat of Ohio State; and thrilling finishes like UCF’s overtime victory in the 2017 AAC Championship to cap the program’s perfect season.
 He also called college football earlier in his career (1999-2002) including launching the first-ever Friday night game package.